Garmin Forerunner 235 Review

-Unlike the Garmin Forerunner 35, the Forerunner 235 supports both GPS and GLONASS satellites to increase coverage and accuracy.
+The Forerunner 235 supports both GPS and GLONASS satellites to increase coverage and accuracy.
 And that's not the only difference that justifies the increase in price.
 The Forerunner 235 also offers two very important features, similar to the much more expensive Forerunner 935, namely, downloadable workouts and the "Back to Start" navigation option.

 Downloadable workouts can help you optimize your goals.
 Basically, you build your workout in Garmin Connect and then put it on your watch.
 The Forerunner 235 will then alert you (vibrate or tone) when you are supposed to, for example, start sprinting or slow down back to a specified heart rate zone.
 This feature enables you to avoid looking at your watch for the time while you are doing your activity.
 It makes specific training plans much easier to follow when you are exerting yourself.

 The "Back to Start" option on navigation is an excellent safety feature.
 When you are tracking your route using the GPS, if you get lost, you can just go "Back to Start" and the watch will show you a line to follow on the face.
 It also says how far you are from your start position.
 In an emergency, this could save your life!